 By spreading your data flow over three dedicated data controllers you will improve performance more than having a faster processor, more RAM, and faster drives.
 So if your DAC's data input is USB, then use Firewire or Ethernet coming in from your music library drive and/or internet streaming service.

 How does an ultralow-noise power supply improve computer performance?

 All computer communication works on a system of checks and error correction (check sum).
 If a packet of data doesn’t pass the check, a new packet of data is sent to replace the original.
 The lower the power supply noise, the fewer bit read errors, the fewer errors to correct, and the greater the system resources.

 When you free up system resources with a cleaner power supply a computer will perform as if it has a faster processor, faster storage drive, and more RAM.
 When a low-noise power supply is used with a computer-based music server or streamer the result is more liquid and articulate sound, combined with greater depth, detail, and dynamics.

 Yes, the data buffered in the RAM is bit perfect, but RAM is not the final link in the chain.
 Bit read errors still occur between the RAM and the output buffer, and between the output buffer and the digital to analog converter (DAC).
 Unlike most computer communication, the music data that leaves a computer through USB, Firewire, and optical ports is most often not buffered or error corrected at the DAC.

-In addition, the system resources required to error correct the data that is being buffered in the RAM significantly slows computer performance resulting in a less liquid and analog-like presentation.
+In addition, the system resources required to error correct the data that is being buffered in the RAM significantly slows computer performance resulting in a more awkward and less liquid presentation.